McCartney II: Retrospective reviews and legacy

 Retrospective reviews have rated the album more highly.
-Some writers credit it as a forerunner to the sound of 1980s pop.
+Some writers credit it as ahead of its time and a forerunner to the sound of 1980s pop.
+Although Pitchforks Joe Tangari questioned the album's true impact on 1980s synth-pop, "its diffuse and slightly wobbly atmosphere certainly aligns with a great deal of recent music made on synths and drum machines".
+In a more mixed assessment, senior AllMusic editor Stephen Thomas Erlewine believed that the album retrospectively sounds "muddled", "confused" and "forced", with its "lack of memorable melodies... accentuated by the stiff electronics [being] not innovative at the time and are even more awkward in the present".
+Nevertheless, Erlewine appreciated McCartney's adventurousness after years of "formulaic pop" in Wings.

 In 2003, Mojo placed the album at number 26 on their list of the "Top 50 Eccentric Albums".
 In 2014, NME included the album on their list of "101 Albums to Hear Before You Die", whose list entries were chosen by different musicians; McCartney II was picked by Austin Williams of Swim Deep.
 In 2018, Pitchfork ranked it at number 186 in their list of "The 200 Best Albums of the 1980s".
 They called it a "strange, guileless wisp of a synth-pop record" and wrote that although "[o]riginally derided as a novelty, McCartney II is now remarkable in its prescience of the lo-fi and bedroom pop movements."